Dum Maro Dum (song)

-Dum Maro Dum (Hindi: दम मारो दम, "Puff, take a puff!") is an Indian Hindi song from the 1971 Bollywood film Hare Rama Hare Krishna.
-It was sung by Asha Bhosle and chorus.
-The song was picturized on Zeenat Aman.
-It was written by Anand Bakshi and composed by Rahul Dev Burman.
-It has been remixed and sampled by many other artists.
+Dum Maro Dum (lit.
+'Puff, take a puff') is an Indian Hindi-language song from the 1971 Bollywood film Hare Rama Hare Krishna.
+It was sung by Asha Bhosle, written by Anand Bakshi and composed by Rahul Dev Burman.
+In the film, it is picturized on Zeenat Aman.

-The song was a hit in the 1970s, and gained cult status in India.
+The song became very successful in India in the 1970s.
+It has since been remixed and sampled by many other artists.

 Personnel

 The song was originally intended to be a duet, with Lata Mangeshkar singing for the "good girl", and Usha Iyer (later Usha Uthup) singing for the "bad girl".
 However, due to some changes, the song ended up being a solo sung by Asha Bhosle.
 The sound aa..aa..aa.. at the end of each stanza is that of Usha Iyer, who also chants Hare Krishna Hare Rama with the chorus.

 The song presented the lyricist Anand Bakshi as a versatile lyricist and shaped his career.
 It also boosted the composer Rahul Dev Burman's career.
 Bhupinder played the guitar for the song.
 Charanjit Singh played the distinctive drone of the transichord that opens the song.